efwoods/neural_lossless_compression/README.md

 I want to encourage people to work on this project and collaborate together to explore different approaches to this problem.

-Keep different approaches in different remote branches (avoid pushing to the main branch).
-Generally, naming for branches should be descriptive of the approach you're using.
+Keep different attempts in different remote branches (avoid pushing to the main branch).

 Keep your code for a specific approach in a stand-alone folder (e.g. `./copy_coding/` contains the python scripts), and add a README in the folder explaining the approach and summary statistics for the evaluation method.
 A notebook analysing the method and its performance would also be helpful.